-Duo is free to use, enables one-to-one video and voice calls and it works across both iOS and Android devices - unlike FaceTime.
-It relies on your number, lets you reach people in your phone's contacts list, offers end-to-end encryption, and has nifty features like Knock Knock, which allows you see live video of your caller before you answer.
+Duo relies on your phone number, enables you to reach people in your phone's contacts list, offers end-to-end encryption, and has nifty features like Knock Knock, which allows you see live video of your caller before you answer.

 How does Google Duo work?